by Pastor Tim Burt

 If Satan is anything, he is a liar.
-He is an accuser.
-He is a deceiver.
+He’ an accuser.
+He’s a deceiver.
 His goal is always to deceive you.
 Jesus while speaking of Satan says, “…He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.
 (John 8:44 NIV)

 Satan has a plan.
 It is to deceive as much of mankind concerning God and God’s nature as possible.
 His ultimate goal?
 To eventually deceive mankind into waging war against God.
 Until the very end of the last days, Satan is and will work in the earth to accomplish this task.
 You might think, “How does he wage this war?”
 He does it in this way.
 First, he promotes false religion—anything outside of the saving grace of Jesus Christ.
-Secondly, he promotes deception causing strife and division—getting people to hate each other.
+Secondly, he promotes strife and division amongst people —getting people to takes sides so they hate each other.
 Thirdly, he promotes a literal war against God.
 You may ask, “How can he promote a war against God whom we can’t see?”
 He will do that by promoting a war against Israel.
 A war against Israel is a war against God.

 Rev. 20:1-2 (NLT) “Then I saw an angel come down from heaven with the key to the bottomless pit and a heavy chain in his hand.
 He seized the dragon—that old serpent, the Devil, Satan—and bound him in chains for a thousand years…”